donsheehy/greedypermutation/docsource/source/clustergraph.rst

 - `center` the center point.
 - `radius` the max distance between the center and a point in the cluster.

-The ClusterGraph
+The NeighborGraph
 ----------------

-A `ClusterGraph` is a `Graph`.
+A `NeighborGraph` is a `Graph`.

-.. autoclass:: greedypermutation.ClusterGraph
+.. autoclass:: greedypermutation.NeighborGraph
   :members: